Great People Hunt Coordinator

 Email the Children's Program Coordinator and get a rundown of the size of the children's groups.

 Get in touch with the Senior Teen leaders.
 Make a plan to visit the group for 20 minutes on Monday or Tuesday.

 Do the math and figure out how many Great People and how many Hunters there are.

 Decide whether or not you're going to allow "Senior Teen Alumni" to hide.

 Pack a stopwatch or other timekeeping device so you can tell time during the event.

-In terms of number of participants, ideally you want around 15-20 Great People and roughly 2x - 3x that many Hunters.
-(25 Great People and 50ish Hunters has worked.) if there are too many Great People and not enough Hunters, you can either disallow Alumni, or suspend Real Rule #7 and let the Mid Teens go crazy.
-It will definitely speed up the game, but you will wind up with a bunch of little kids who don't get any bounties and that's no fun.
+In terms of number of participants, you ideally want around 15-20 Great People and roughly 2x - 3x that many Hunters.
+(25 Great People and 50ish Hunters has worked.)
+If there are too many Great People and not enough Hunters, you can either disallow Alumni, or suspend Real Rule #7 and let the Junior/Mid Teens go crazy.
+It will definitely speed up the game, but you may wind up with a bunch of little kids who don't get any bounties and that's no fun.